-Numerous I Voted stickers
+Numerous I Voted stickers scattered on a table

 Breaking down the primaries: A temperature check on voter behavior